cirorusso2910/GravityNet/README.markdown

 ### 2. INITIALIZATION
 Before any modification to the source implementation, it is necessary to define work paths.

-    the $WHERE$ parameter is defined to determine which $PATH$ definition

     $PATH$ is defined in:
         net/initialization/folders/default_folders.py
     according to $WHERE$ parameter to manage multiple work paths